kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

   accepted as one of 18 students for one of the full cohorts.
 I'm truly grateful.
 What a wonderful community!
 - Finally, I joined the Corecursive Slack.
 Okay, a friend of mine at a company told me about it, and I joined since then, but I wasn't really active.
-My attitude to a lot of tech groups on Slack is that there is usually a honeymoon period, and then I'll be too honest one day and get kicked off, or someone will get pissed off by something I say (I speak the truth a lot).
+My attitude to a lot of tech groups on Slack is that there is usually a honeymoon period, and then I'll be too honest one day and get kicked off, or someone will get pissed off by something I say (I speak the truth a lot...and it pisses people off.
+Usually it's unintentional sarcasm).
   When I got to grad school and started feeling more alienated, I drifted more into that community.
   It's been a source of joy for me.
 They're a really fun group.
 - I joined a few other groups for women (on Discord, Slack, GroupMe), and they've also been really great.